 LD – Lucid dream

 Lucid dreaming is a dream in which you’re aware of the fact you’re dreaming.
+That’s what this site focuses on explaining!

 FA – False awakening

-Dreaming about waking up.
+False awakenings are dreaming about waking up.
 Lots of people have these, the most common one is dreaming that you’ve woken up, and gone about your morning routine, and maybe even left to go to work and then you wake up and have to do it all over again.

 Lucid technique acronyms